CPAtoCybersecurity/GRC_News_Assistant_3/README.md

 ### Adjusting Date Ranges
 Edit the "Check Publication Date" nodes to modify how far back to look for articles:
-- CISA Advisories: 3 days
+- CISA Advisories: 1 day
-- Simply Cyber: 10 days
+- Simply Cyber: 1 day
-- Other sources: 3 days
+- Other sources: 1 day

 ### Customizing AI Prompts
 The `fabric:label_and_rate` node contains the AI prompt that: